The quot functor of a quasi-coherent sheaf: A filtering cover for the schematic Grassmannian

 Thus, by Lemma \ref{L:surjptwise}(b), we obtain a surjection $\Ec^i_{Z,z}\rightarrow \Fc_z$, hence $z\in U_{Z,i,\Fc}$ by definition.
 This concludes our argument. \\

 \begin{rem} Note that Proposition \ref{P:lastgrass} implies that our construction of the Grassmannian is independent of the particular filtration of the sheaf $\Ec$ which we used. \end{rem}

-\begin{rem} Here we will make use of the Pl\"ucker embedding, which is dealt with in detail in \cite[{\bf 1}, 9.8]{EGAS}.\\ When $S=\Spec({\mathbf k})$, for some field ${\mathbf k}$, we can give an explicit description of the schemes $\Grqc(n,\Ec)_i$ in terms of Pl\"ucker coordinates.
+\begin{exa} Here we will make use of the Pl\"ucker embedding, which is dealt with in detail in \cite[{\bf 1}, 9.8]{EGAS}.\\ When $S=\Spec({\mathbf k})$, for some field ${\mathbf k}$, we can give an explicit description of the schemes $\Grqc(n,\Ec)_i$ in terms of Pl\"ucker coordinates.
 For this, recall that in this case the sheaves $\Ec$ and $\Ec^i$ reduce to vector spaces, which we will denote by $E$ and $E^i$, respectively.
 Next, note that requiring the composition \eqref{e:surjcompEiE} to be surjective amounts to requiring that all of the compositions of the form

-be surjective.
+be surjective, where the last arrow is the canonical surjection.
 Now, applying the Pl\"ucker functor we get that the corresponding compositions

 must be surjective, as well.
-That is, the scheme $\Grqc(n,\Ec)_i$ is determined by the non-vanishing of the $\binom{i}{n}$ Pl\"ucker coordinates whose multi-index contains only indices appearing among those of the basis vectors of $E_T^i$.
-On the other hand, note that all of the other Pl\"ucker coordinates of $\Grqc(n,\Ec)_i$ must vanish. \end{rem}
+That is, the scheme $\Grqc(n,\Ec)_i$ is determined by the non-vanishing of the $\binom{i}{n}$ Pl\"ucker coordinates whose multi-index contains only indices appearing among those of the basis vectors of $E_T^i$. \end{exa}